 Check out this list if you're planning a trip after all.

 The European Union (in general)

-The countries of the European Union are called upon to begin opening their borders to third country nationals from 1 July.
+The countries of the European Union are called upon to begin opening their borders to third country nationals from 1 of July.
 EU is ready to allow citizens of countries where the average number of new cases of coronavirus in two weeks per 100 thousand people did not exceed 16.

 However, member states are not obliged to follow the recommendation.
 It's up to each country to decide whether to open borders for third-country nationals or not.

-Albania officially reopened its borders for tourism on July 1,, 2020 allowing tourists from all countries and nations to enter without restrictions.
+Albania officially reopened its borders for tourism on July 1, 2020 allowing tourists from all countries and nations to enter without restrictions.
 No quarantine is required.